ososkp/NPS/README.md

 V1.2
 Now works on Azure web app hosting - but can't read from .json and throws a filenotfound exception.
 Need to migrate to an SQL database on Azure I think.

+V2.0
+Project is now live on Azure with full functionality.